brentvollebregt/nitratine.net/README.md

 ## Broken

-- Some images aren't clickable
+- Some images aren't linked to original

 ### Small